sweirich/challenge/debruijn/debruijn1.md

 LamE IntTy (LamE IntTy (VarE 1))
 ```

-showing that the variable inside the term resolves to not the closest enclosing lamba (index 0) but the next one (index 1).
+showing that the variable inside the term resolves to not the closest enclosing lambda (index 0) but the next one (index 1).

-Similarly, the lambda calculus expreesion `\x -> (\y -> x y) x` can be represented with the expression
+Similarly, the lambda calculus expression `\x -> (\y -> x y) x` can be represented with the expression

 ```haskell
 LamE t1 (AppE (LamE t2 (AppE (VarE 1) (VarE 0))) (VarE 0)